-The breast meat of a chicken is often used for chicken pies and other chicken dishes like chicken salad, leaving the legs for frying, taking on picnics during good weather, and for watching football games.
-No utensils are needed and the legs offer a lot of meat in a compact little cylinder, easy to pack or to eat without looking away from the game on television.
+The breast meat of a chicken is often used for chicken pies and other chicken dishes like chicken salad, leaving the legs for frying, taking on picnics during good weather, and watching football games.
+No utensils are needed and the legs offer a lot of meat in a compact little cylinder, easy to pack or eat without looking away from the game on television.

 03 of 04